isomerpages/moe-frontierpri/_cca/Co Curricular Activities (CCA)/String Ensemble.md

 <p><strong>CCA Information:</strong></p>
 </td>
 <td>
 <p>Frontier Primary String Ensemble (FPSE) is established in 2014.
-It caters to the needs of students with a love for music and plays a complementary role in enriching the school&rsquo;s music programmes.
-It is also the school&rsquo;s representative group that performs at different platforms.
+It caters to the needs of students with a love for music and plays a complementary role in enriching the school’s music programmes.
+It is also the school’s representative group that performs at different platforms.
 It introduces students to the fundamentals of music theory and technical aspects of the instruments in the string family----violin, viola, cello or double bass.</p>
 <p>The ensemble, under the baton and leadership of our main conductor, Ms Stella who is the founder and music director of International W&amp;Y Music School 2005.
 Together with her, is a team of high-level international professional musicians.</p>
 <p>As this CCA is applicable for P3-P6 students with music / violin or cello background, P1-P2 interested participants could enrol themselves in Violin/Cello Enrichment Class to build up their foundation in string-instrument-playing (<strong>Registration for existing VEP/CEP members is always at the end of the same year.
 Registration for new VEP/CEP members will be at Term 1 of the year.
 More details will be sent via PG.)</strong></p>
 <p>Each newly joined member (VEP/CEP/CCA) will need to prepare a black file on their own for scores keeping.
 They would also need to purchase or rent their own instruments.</p>